foreverphoenix/the-phoenix-flavour/content/skyrim-se/appendix/troubleshooting.md

 ## Grass looks strangely dull and flat.

 Without ENB, grass will unfortunately look much worse.
-If you are running an ENB preset, make sure **Ambient Occlusion** and **Detailed Shadows** are enabled as they really give grass some much needed depth.
-Be aware that those are both performance hungry settings that are disabled in Lite presets for a reason.
+If you are running an ENB preset, make sure **Ambient Occlusion** is enabled to give grass some much needed depth.
+Be aware that Ambient Occlusion is fairly demanding and disabled in Lite presets for a reason.

 ![Example](https://cdn.discordapp.com/attachments/521296280165679119/702036429341065286/enb2020_4_21_00_57_56.jpg)